‘We have a voice’: Latinos celebrate Bad Bunny’s Super Bowl halftime show

 “When the US is renewing its Monroe Doctrine approach, it feels very empowering that our music can [take] a stand in the most ‘US’ event in existence to say we’re more than just land you can take militarily or recreationally.
 We also matter; we have a voice.”

-Trump’s supporters forget that we are all Americans’
+Trump’s ‘supporters forget that we are all Americans’

 For Mariana Limon Rugerio, a Mexican from the city of Monterrey, the performance was necessary considering the US’s “delicate political landscape” amidst ICE raids.
 But beyond overt political statements, Rugerio enjoyed the simple, everyday nods to Latino culture in Bad Bunny’s performance.